 Nutrition / Natural Medicine Update (April 11, 2016)

-Evidence over the years has shown that people with higher blood levels of vitamin D show a reduced risk for Multiple Sclerosis.
+Evidence over the years has shown that people with higher blood levels of vitamin D shows a reduced risk of Multiple Sclerosis.
 This may be due to positive effects of vitamin D on immune function or other influences.

 Eat Smart, Live Well, Look Great!